-Making a voice call from a mobile phone could lead to greater exposure than texts, emails, pictures, web, TV and downloads.
-This is because voice calls are generally made with the mobile phone next to the head, while it is held away from the body when sending texts and emails and watching TV.
-Calls may also take longer than sending texts and emails, again increasing exposure.
+Making a voice call from a mobile phone could lead to greater exposure than sending and receiving data or accessing the Internet.
+This is because voice calls are generally made with the mobile phone next to the head, while it is typically held away from the body when sending and receiving data.
+Calls may also take longer than sending data, again increasing exposure.
 The time taken to write a text or email or to review information already stored on your mobile phone will not result in any significant exposure.